divelab/DIG/README.md

 ## Contributing

-We welcome any forms of contributions, such as reporting bugs and adding new algorithms.
+We welcome any forms of contributions, such as reporting bugs and adding new features.
 Please refer to our [contributing guidelines](https://diveintographs.readthedocs.io/en/latest/contribution/instruction.html) for details.

 ## Citing DIG